Plans, permits, and a soil report.

 - Closed-cell spray foam on the roof deck underside is non-negotiable.

-- Open-cell foam between metal studs and girts on walls (more affordable, still effective).
+- Open-cell foam between metal studs and girts on walls — more affordable, still effective.

 - Vapor barrier strategy depends on foam type and climate zone.

-- Tight envelope demands mechanical ventilation — can't rely on natural leakage.
+- Tight envelope demands mechanical ventilation.

 - Climate Zone 2: R-30 attic, R-13 wall code minimum — go higher.